antonioeprado/poc-typescript/README.md

 # About this project

 Hi!
-This is a simple POC to prove my learning of TypeScript language.
+This is a simple POC to prove my learning of the TypeScript language.
 It is a simple To-Do list with basic CRUD operations.
 For more information about the API, see the [documentation](#documentation).